sarthakgupta072/vaccine_sms_notifier/README.md

 ### What to do if I want SMS Alerts for multiple pincode?
 You can build an image(Step 5) with different pincodes, and run the application/container for each of those pincodes.

+**Caution: Please check if container is running by doing ``docker ps`` everytime you close the lid of your laptop.
+This problem will not come if you have deployed this application somewhere**

 ## Contributing